saneef/prezto-module-web-developer/README.md

 # prezto-module-web-developer

-Web Developer module for Pezto.
-Utilities like serve current folder over HTTP,…
+Web Developer module for prezto is a collection of utilites.

+- `pyserve <port>` - Serves current folder over HTTP using python SimpleHTTPServer